-- Your ability to speak at length, connect your ideas and make your speech easy to follow and understand.
-A student's use of discourse markers is expected to get them a high score. - Vocabulary related to the topic discussed - Aspects of language that make your speech easier to follow (i.e. personal pronouns, accurate usage of articles, and other means of making the idea more clear) - Discourse markers (phrases like "What I mean is...", "The thing is...", "Well, that is a good point..." and others that people mostly use in spoken English) - Cohesive devices (see below) - No digressing (keeping the discussion on the same topic, not going too far away from it)

-- Giving full answers (Express-explain-exemplify state your idea, explain what you mean, and give some examples.
-That is, of course, not the only way to approach it, but it should give you the basic idea) - Introducing new ideas (rather than going over things you have already said) - Repetition of words, phrases or ideas
+Your ability to speak at length, connect your ideas, make your speech easy to follow and understand.
+Usage of discourse markers is expected of the student to get high score.

+- Vocabulary related to the topic discussed - Aspects of language that make your speech easier to follow (i.e. personal pronouns, accurate usage of articles and other means of making the idea more clear) - Discourse markers (phrases like "What I mean is...", "The thing is...", "Well, that is a good point..." and others that people only use in spoken, not written English) - Cohesive devices (see below) - Not digressing (keeping the discussion on the same topic, not going too far away from it) - Giving full answers (Express-explain-exemplify state your idea, explain what you mean and give some examples.
+That is of course not the only way to approach it, but it should give you the basic idea) - Introducing new ideas (rather than going over the thing you have already said)

 - Know and use cohesive devices.
 They can be roughly grouped into 'adding or elaborating' (in addition, also, moreover, as well as), 'showing consequence or result' (as a result, consequently, so, thus, therefore) and 'sequencing or ordering' (firstly, first of all, to begin with, secondly, finally).
 These help structure your speech, making it both connected and easier to follow. - Expand your vocabulary.
 It is pretty sad to see FCE candidates struggling to come up with any relevant words on topics as simple as Food, Holidays or Career.
 There is no way around it, learn new words!
 Here is a good vocabulary link that groups words and phrases in a nice way.

-It is from a different exam, but the topics are pretty much the same for FCE! - Make sure to know the basics of articles in English.
+- Make sure to know the basics of articles in English.
 Use them to your advantage.
-Don't forget about possessive pronouns and adjectives to make your speech more cohesive (it, this, that, one). - If you feel that you need to mention an idea again, make sure to use synonyms or paraphrase it.
-Repetition of the same word, phrase or form can affect your score negatively, so show some variety to the examiner.
+Don't forget about possessive pronouns and adjective to make your speech more cohesive (it, this, that, one).